NumEconCopenhagen/projects-2020-hbp458-1/dataproject/README.md

 # Data analysis project

-Our project is titled **PROJECT TITLE** and is about EXPLAIN.
+Our project is titled **Fertility and GDP** and is about the correlation between the 5 year growth of fertility in different agegroups and growth of GDP.
+The hypothesis is that with growing GDP the fertility in the agespan of 26-40 will increase and fertility of the agespan 15-25 will decrease, as more women will engage in education and make career and thereby postpone childbirth.

-The **results** of the project can be seen from running [dataproject.ipynb](dataproject.ipynb).
+The **results** of the project can be seen from running [DataAnalysisProject.ipynb](DataAnalysisProject.ipynb).

 This **loades two datasets**:

-1. INDKP101.xlsx downloaded from statistikbanekn.dk/INDKP101
+1. FOD33.xlsx downloaded from statistikbanekn.dk/FOD33
-1. RAS200.xlsx downloaded from statistikbanekn.dk/RAS200
+1. NAN.xlsx downloaded from statistikbanekn.dk/NAN1

-**Dependencies:** Apart from a standard Anaconda Python 3 installation, the project requires the following installations:

-``pip install matplotlib-venn``
+No further packages are needed to run the project